This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Rinse the beans thoroughly and scoop into a medium-size Dutch oven.
-Add 5 cups water, remove any beans that float, then add the pork shoulder (or extra chopped bacon) and bring to a boil.
+- Rinse the beans (8 ounces) thoroughly and scoop them into a medium-sized Dutch oven.
+Add 5 cups water, remove any beans that float, then add the pork shoulder (1/2 cup) (or extra chopped bacon) and bring to a boil.
 Reduce the heat to medium-low, and very gently simmer, partially covered, until the beans are thoroughly tender about 2 hours.
 You'll need to gently stir the beans regularly and add water as necessary to keep the liquid a generous 1/2 inch above the level of the beans.

-- In a medium-size skillet, fry the bacon (that is, the remaining bacon if you used some for the simmering), stirring regularly, until crisp, about 10 minutes.
+- In a medium-sized skillet, fry the bacon (4 slices) (that is, the remaining bacon if you used some for the simmering), stirring regularly, until crisp, about 10 minutes.
 With a slotted spoon, remove the bacon, leaving behind as much of the drippings as possible.
 Pour off all but about 2 tablespoons of the drippings and return the pan to medium heat.
-Add the onion and chiles and fry until deep golden brown, about 10 minutes.
-Scrape the onion mixture into the beans, then taste and season it all with salt.
-Continue simmering, stirring occasionally, for 20 to 30 minutes to blend the flavors.
-If the beans seem quite soupy, boil over medium-high heat, stirring frequently, until the consistency of a nice, brothy bean soup.
-(An alternative here is to puree 1/4 of the beans in a food processor or blender, returning them to the pot to thicken the broth.)

-- Just before serving, stir in the tequila and cilantro, then serve in warm bowls topped with the crumbled bacon.
+- Just before serving, stir in the tequila (1 1/2 tablespoons) and cilantro (1/4 cup), then serve in warm bowls topped with the crumbled bacon.

 Fans Also Made: